 When Gaya Travel team visited the city, we stayed at the well-appointed and strategically located Dusit Thani Manila at Ayala Centre, which is accessible to various mid and upmarket shopping centres.
-Travellers who take the Golden Holidays by Malaysia Airlines packages are sure to be staying at well appointed hotels that further enrich their travel experience.
-Gaya Travel team also had the opportunity to enjoy the half day city tour, which is included in all Golden Holidays Taste of City Escape series, to get the overall feel and atmosphere of the city.
+Gaya Travel team also had the opportunity to enjoy the half day city tour to get the overall feel and atmosphere of the city.

 The walk from Dusit Thani Manila to Greenbelt was easy with large pedestrian walkways passing by shopping centres like SM, Glorietta and the Landmark before reaching Greenbelt, which we love for its refreshing greenery right smack in the middle of Manila.
 When being here, travellers should also not miss visiting the Ayala Museum (not part of the tour package), specifically for its jaw-dropping exhibition of Filipino pre-Hispanic gold collection and artefacts, all belonging to the ultra-rich Ayala clan, a Filipino business family of German-Spanish ancestry, founders of Ayala Corporation.
 The exhibition showcases the richness of the Philippines’ indigenous cultures before the arrival of the Spaniards, including fascinating dioramas that provide a crash course on the Filipino history up until the people power revolution in 1986 that unseated Marcos’ regime.